Kakha8/File-Drive-Spring/README.md

 # File Drive Spring

-A self-hosted secure file drive built with **Spring Boot**, **React**, **MinIO**, **MinIO KES**, and **ClamAV**.
+A self-hosted secure file drive built with **Spring Boot**, **React**, **MinIO**, **MinIO KES**, and **ClamAV**, with a companion Windows desktop client for end-to-end encrypted storage.

-The project provides a REST API for user authentication, folder/file management, object storage, malware scanning, quarantine handling, and encrypted S3-compatible storage.
-A React frontend is included and currently under active development.
+The project provides a REST API for user authentication, folder/file management, object storage, malware scanning, quarantine handling, encrypted S3-compatible storage, and **Lockbox** client-side encrypted files.
+A React web frontend is included, while the separate [FD-Client](https://github.com/Kakha8/FD-Client) desktop application provides the Lockbox GUI and performs encryption, signing, verification, and decryption on the user's device.

+> [!IMPORTANT]
+> This project is under active development and has not undergone an independent security audit.
+The Lockbox formats and APIs may change and should not yet be treated as production-ready cryptographic software.

 ---